Join our sangha of the heart

 What’s your refund policy?
 Can I cancel my membership?

 The Growing Humankindness community is an ongoing, monthly membership, where membership is paid month to month.
-You may easily cancel at any time by clicking on a link on your monthly billing receipt.
+You may easily cancel at any time by clicking on a link on your monthly billing receipt or by emailing us.

-We understand that membership may ebb and flow as your needs, finances, and other commitments change.
-If you want to return at a later date, you’re welcome to rejoin the next time we open the community.
+We understand that your membership may end as your needs, finances, and other commitments change.
+If you want to return at a later date, you’re welcome to rejoin the next time we open the community, which is twice a year.

 When can I join?

-We open the community 2-3 times a year for new members.
+We open the community twice a year for new members, every six months-ish.

 What if I stop my membership and want to come back?

-You’re always welcome to come back should you want to rejoin in the future – there are no hard feelings.
-We understand life is dynamic and that our commitments ebb and flow.
+You’re always welcome to come back should you want to rejoin in the future.

 What if I want help elsewhere?

 If we’re not the right fit for you, we sincerely hope you find the help you need elsewhere.
 You’re welcome to ask us for referrals.
-If we know someone else who might be a better fit, we’ll be glad to share that information with you.
+If we know someone else who might be a better fit, we’ll gladly share this with you.

 Any other questions?

-If you have any questions on whether or not this offering is the right fit for you, please reach out to us by email.
+If you have any questions on whether or not the community is right for you, please reach out to us by email or call us at 888-297-7076.
 We want you to have all the information you need so you can make an informed decision.